 $5 Fave Credit for Subscribing to SingSaver Newsletter via Fave - Overview of Fave

 Disclaimer: This post contains a referral to sign up to use FAVE.
 This promotional code allows you to get $3 off your first transaction via FAVE.
 This promotional code must be used to register.
-In return, I will also get $3 FAVE credit.
+In return, I will get $2 FAVE credit.
+The promotional code is FAVEWAYNE109 and can be applied after signing up, or you can click on the link above.

 [Update] 4 July 2018 13:45: